salyu9/Untitled.Sexp/README.md

 ### Booleans

-Short and long form are supported.
+Short and long forms are supported.

 ```scheme
 #t